lucide-icons/lucide/docs/packages/lucide-vue-next.md

   </div>
 </template>
 ```

-> ℹ️ All other props listed above also work on the `Icon` Component.
+All other props listed above also work on the `Icon` Component.